arch4rang4r/run-command-shell-extension/README.md

 # Installation

-For Arch users, run makepkg with the provided PKGBUILD.
+For Arch users, run makepkg with the provided PKGBUILD and the latest release tarball.
 I might put a version in the AUR some time.
 For other distros, run

     git clone https://github.com/arch4rang4r/aorun.git
 	cd aorun